emutelab/emutelab/_posts/2018-03-08-almoFarina.md

 ---

-<b>::::: Thursday, May 3rd, 2018 @ SHL, 4pm :::::</b>
+<b>::::: Thursday, May 3rd, 2018.
+4pm - Sussex Humanities Lab :::::</b>

 <b>Talk: Perspectives in Ecoacoustics -- Prof Almo Farina, University of Urbino, Italy</b>

-Prof Almo Farina will give an introduction to the emerging field of Ecoacoustics, which investigates the ecological role of sounds.
+We are delighted to welcome Prof Almo Farina, a naturalist and landscape ecologist and one of the pioneers of Ecoacoustics - the emerging science of the study of ecological role of sounds.

-Join us at the <a href="http://www.sussex.ac.uk/shl/">Sussex Humanities Lab</a> (in the Silverstone Building, 2nd floor) - All welcome!
+<a href="http://www.sussex.ac.uk/shl/">Sussex Humanities Lab</a> (Silverstone Building, 2nd floor) - All welcome!

 ![Farina](/img/farina_ALMO_FARINA.jpg)
 > When you are happy, your voice is more fresh.
 When you are tired or annoyed, it changes.
 The same applies to the environment.